This page has a series of videos that document the life of a baby pigeon from his first day until he learns to fly.

 Still blind, the baby doesn’t move around much but – as you can see in the video – when in trouble the squab works hard to solve problems by itself.

-The baby has been left alone for a short period.
+The baby was left alone for a short period.
 At this stage the squab can’t yet move around too much, but it does eventually free itself from the irritating twig.

 Later in the day the mother returns to the baby.
 We don’t see her feeding the baby pigeon here, but you will see a good example of feeding in other videos.